duckduckgo/smarter-encryption/CONTRIBUTING.md

 #### https_queue

-Domains to be crawled in ranke order.
+Domains to be crawled in rank order.
 Multiple crawlers can access this concurrently.

 | Column | Description | Type | Key |
 | --- | --- | --- | --- |